JustinCasler/COMP-333-HW5/README.md

 ```
 in your terminal.
 The output should print in the terminal.
 ## 2. Problem 2
-- Make syre you have pytest installed, if you don't: See [here](https://github.com/JustinCasler/COMP-333-HW3/blob/main/testing-setup.md) for instructions.
+- Make sure you have pytest installed, if you don't: See [here](https://github.com/JustinCasler/COMP-333-HW3/blob/main/testing-setup.md) for instructions.
 From the main directory copy
 ```sh
 pytest pytest_unit_testing.py
 ```
 in your terminal.
 The output should print in the terminal.
 ## 3. PHP Unit Tests
+- Make sure you have phpunit, guzzle, and composer installed, if you don't: See [here](https://github.com/JustinCasler/COMP-333-HW3/blob/main/testing-setup.md) for instructions.
 - Make sure that the backend folder of this repo is copied into the htdocs filder in xxamp application
 - Make sure that the MySQL and Apache servers from manager-osx are running
 - Make sure you have PHP unit installed.
 See [here](https://github.com/JustinCasler/COMP-333-HW3/blob/main/testing-setup.md) for instructions.